openrocket/openrocket.github.io/_tutorials/export_OBJ_3D_printing.md

       data-image-width="80%"></div>

   <script>
     addWarningMessage('The OBJ exporting is optimized for individual components.
-We recommend you export each component separately by enabling the option `Export as separate files`.
+Where possible, we recommend you export each component separately by enabling the option `Export as separate files`.
 If not, the exported OBJ geometry may not be manifold and may not be sliced properly by your slicer software.', true)
   </script>

   When you're done, click `Save`.